 - Contributor validation – each contributor is personally validated.
 We inspect their resume, talk to them and ensure they are truly experts in their field.
 We also verify their legitimacy to weed out bad actors.
 During the validation process, we provide them with challenges to ensure they can handle the work.

-- Manual testing in a lab – every script is manually tested against one or more devices which it supports, to ensure it works properly and does not impact the device negatively.
+- Manual testing in a lab – every element is manually tested against one or more devices which it supports, to ensure it works properly and does not impact the device negatively.
 There are two labs these are tested in, one in Tel Aviv and one in San Francisco, as well as mini-labs maintained by certain community members.

 - Automated verification – an automated system, based on the Jenkins Continuous Integration / Continuous Delivery tool, ensures that each script has automatic tests and conforms with our standards.